You need services from a tax professional, but where do you start the search? Begin here so you know how to find the right accountant.

-When you find a potential CPA, the next step is to schedule an appointment to interview her.
+When you find a potential candidate, the next step is to schedule an appointment to interview her.
 You want to ensure that you and her are in sync with your tax needs.
 Here are a few questions to ask:

 - Which types of businesses and professions are your specialization?

 - How many clients do you assist now?

 - Which software do you recommend for businesses like mine?